 - Our Vampires Are Different: She sucks out bones instead of blood, has a demonic skeleton for a father and dies when showered in sunlight.

 - Red Eyes, Take Warning: When revealing her True Colors

 - Weakened by the Light: How she dies.

 Bone Demon's Father

 Once a powerful demon, got half of his head banished to hell by Inu Yasha's father.
-Later un the series, he comes back to fight Sesshomaru.
+Later on in the series, he comes back to fight Sesshomaru.
 Was the original wielder of the Meido Zangetsuha technique, which was absorbed into Tessaiga and sealed thanks to Tenseiga.

-Voiced by: Osamu Sakuta (JP), Flavio Aquilone (IT)
+Voiced by: Osamu Sakuta (JP), Flavio Aquilone (IT), Gabriel Ramos (LA SP)

 - Arrogant Kung-Fu Guy: Like most demons, but especially with his "Meido Zangetsuha" that made him almost invincible.